Description

 At Dogger Bank two 13.5" (34.3 cm) APC projectiles hit German armor of 30 cm (12") without penetrating.
 A third shell of this caliber hit Seydlitz on her 23 cm (9") barbette armor at an angle of 33 degrees to the normal.
 Although this burst without any splinters entering the ship, flash and spalled armor fragments ignited 62 propellant charges and this fire burned out both stern turrets, killing 165 crewmen.
 Seydlitz was hit again by a 13.5" (34.3 cm) projectile almost the same way during the Battle of Jutland (Skagerrak) and this again holed the armor but was kept out except for flash which ignited four charges.

-The "steel choke" problem first found on the 12"/35 (30.5 cm) Mark VIII was finally fixed in the later models of these guns by the introduction of a slow taper fit between the inner A and A tubes.
+The "steel choke" problem first found on the 12"/35 (30.5 cm) Mark VIII guns was finally fixed in the later production units of these guns by the introduction of a slow taper fit between the inner A and A tubes.
 The locating shoulders, which in the earlier guns were well forward and overly concentrated longitudinal stress towards the muzzle, were moved well back in the new guns.

 Gun Characteristics